 Sound design is the process of creating a new sound, or morphing a sound into something else altogether.
 You can use samplers, synthesizers, instruments, or any other sound-making or sound altering device.
 The beauty of having such an open canvas and so many different tools at your fingertips is that you can experiment and be as creative and unique as you can imagine.
-Here's a step by step example of a bass sound and loop we created from some vocal samples recorded with only a cell phone.
-The purpose of this demo is not to show how to achieve a particular sound, but instead to show one of many different creative approaches you can take when designing sound.
+Here’s a step-by-step example of a bass sound and loop we created from some vocal samples recorded with only a cell phone.
+The purpose of this demo is not to show how to achieve a particular sound, but rather to show one of many different creative approaches you can take when designing sound.

 This example uses Ableton, but you can apply the same sort of creative decision making in any DAW.

 First, the final product:

 After getting our vocal recordings, we loaded each sample into Ableton and then consolidated them into a single WAV file.